Jennifer88huang-zz/translation-guidelines/CONTRIBUTING.md

 # Making contributions

 ## Markdown
-StreamNative company website is written in [Markdown](https://www.markdownguide.org/).
+Translation guidelines are written in [Markdown](https://www.markdownguide.org/).
 If you don't know how to use Markdown, learn how to [get started](https://www.markdownguide.org/getting-started).

 ## Workflow